 Defender for Business extends security capabilities in Microsoft 365 Business Premium with endpoint protection for your company's devices.

 What are the differences between Defender for Business and Defender for Endpoint Plans 1 and 2?

 Both Defender for Business and Defender for Endpoint provide strong threat protection capabilities for your company's endpoints.
 Defender for Business was designed for small and medium-sized businesses (up to 300 employees).
-With a simplified configuration process and device onboarding options, Defender for Business enables customers who do not necessarily have a security background to set up, configure, and use Defender for Business to protect company devices.
+With a simplified configuration process and device onboarding options, Defender for Business enables customers who don't necessarily have a security background to set up, configure, and use Defender for Business to protect company devices.

 To learn more about the differences, see Compare Microsoft Defender for Business to Microsoft 365 Business Premium.

 What happens if I have a mix of Microsoft endpoint security subscriptions?

 Suppose you have assigned 10 users a Defender for Business license, and you have assigned 10 other users a Defender for Endpoint Plan 2 license.
 What happens if you have a mix of subscriptions like this example in your tenant?